On this page

 Quick summary

-#NOTE: Dependents of Lintracompany transferees may need to apply for extension/change of status to L-2 on this application An employer may need to file Form I-129 on behalf of the Lintracompany transferee, as described in the Application to Register Permanent Residence or guide, as described in the Form DS-160 guide.
+#NOTE: Dependents of Lintracompany transferees may need to apply for extension/change of status to L-2 on this application An employer may need to file Form I-129 on behalf of the Lintracompany transferee, as described in the Application to Register Permanent Residence or guide.

 When you need to extend your current nonimmigrant status before it expires